GrahamDumpleton/mod_wsgi/docs/user-guides/configuration-guidelines.rst

     LimitRequestBody 1048576

-The argument to the LimitRequestBody should be the maxumum number of bytes that should be allowed in the content of a request.
+The argument to the LimitRequestBody should be the maximum number of bytes that should be allowed in the content of a request.

 When this directive is used, mod_wsgi will perform the check prior to